apolloclark/diamonds/README.md

 aws --version
 aws ec2 describe-tags
 ```

+- Run the Vagrant command, add "--debug" at the end, include the output
+- Which VNC client are you using, version?
+- How are you establishing the SSH tunnel, program, version?

 If you do ALL of this, I may be able to help you, no guarantees.
 It may
 take a few weeks, unless you want to hire me as a consultant.